 Senior advisor 3,000 12 Will be consulted on a need-be basis to provide guidance for the overall project, particularly in regard to the development and implementation of the national strategic plans.
 Fair Trade expert 1000 12 Will provide technical expertise and support for the fair trade component.
-Mining expert 1250 80 Will provide training and technical support on state of the art mining techniques. work with the mining comr nunity in their area of expertise.
-Th o visit the project site to collect information and ney will also have to visit the project site to collect nternational experts will also visit the project site, as
+Mining expert 1250 80 Will provide training and technical support on state of the art mining techniques.

+Justification for travel, if any: The national experts will need to visit the project site to collect information and work with the mining community in their area of expertise.
+They will also have to visit the project site to collect data and conduct training or awareness raising activities.
+All international experts will also visit the project site, as needed.

-Provide dollar rate per person week.
+^{} Provide dollar rate per person week.
 Total person weeks needed to carry out the tasks.